YasperFa/MolSim/README.md

        After running cmake with tests enabled (see 2.), and then running make:

-The executable is in the folder build/tests.
-For execution either navigate to the folder tests and run
+The executable is in the folder build.
+For execution either run:

       ./Test
 or run